Several fitness functions and entanglement gates in quantum kernel generation: Experiments with two datasets

 Our findings reveal that, in comparison to classical kernel methods, the quantum kernel generated by the genetic algorithm consistently outperforms all classical kernels with the dataset.
-Notably, the RBF kernel exhibits superior performance among the classical kernels.
 These results underscore the suitability of the quantum kernel for the given dataset, highlighting its potential as a powerful tool for enhancing classification tasks.

 \begin{ruledtabular}

 \end{ruledtabular}

 \begin{ruledtabular}